mhsdeveloper/psc-full/install/install.md

+### Configure the server environment

+Run our script to configure the server environment.
+This script also: creates the initial database structures; creates initial project folders.

+	bash /psc/www/html/install/scripts/configure-env.sh

+Keep a note of the mysql user and password you created; wordpress will need to know these.

+If you use a testing server and/or a virtualbox for a local testing installation, also change these constants in the server-env.php file:

+	COOP_TEST_IP, LOCAL_TEST_IP

 ## Configure Nginx

 The main web service is Nginx, which listens to all incoming traffic.
 We configure it to connect to each of the components of the system.